Figure 1. Abaqus Scripting Interface commands and Abaqus/CAE.

 The graphical user interface (GUI).
 For example, when you click OK or Apply in a dialog box, the GUI generates a command based on your options and settings in the dialog box.
 You can use the Macro Manager to record a sequence of the generated Abaqus Scripting Interface commands in a macro file.
 For more information, see Creating and running a macro.

-Click in the lower left corner of the main window to display the command line interface (CLI).
+in the lower left corner of the main window to display the command line interface (CLI).
 You can type a single command or paste in a sequence of commands from another window; the command is executed when you press Enter.
 You can type any Python command into the command line; for example, you can use the command line as a simple calculator.

 Note:

 When you are using Abaqus/CAE, errors and messages are posted into the message area.
-Click in the lower left corner of the main window to display the message area.
+Click

 If you have more than a few commands to execute or if you are repeatedly executing the same commands, it may be more convenient to store the set of statements in a file called a script.
 A script contains a sequence of Python statements stored in plain ASCII format.
 For example, you might create a script that opens an output database, displays a contour plot of a selected variable, customizes the legend of the contour plot, and prints the resulting image on a local PostScript printer.
 In addition, scripts are useful for starting Abaqus/CAE in a predetermined state.
 For example, you can define a standard configuration for printing, create remote queues, and define a set of standard materials and their properties.